The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 E.E.
 Kisch

-Their best known reporter was without doubt the legendary Egon Erwin Kisch.
-He worked for the paper from 1906 to 1913, and published many reports from Prague, mainly focused on the shady underworld.
-Kisch dedicated a feuilleton to flea circus director Mestek, mentions murderer Valeš and negro Kristian, and wrote about a number of watering holes that are familiar to readers of The Good Soldier Švejk: Apollo, Tunel, U Kocanů, Montmartre, U Brejšky a.o.
+Their best-known reporter was without doubt the legendary Egon Erwin Kisch.
+He worked for the paper from 1906 to 1913 and published many reports from Prague, often focused on the shady underworld.
+Kisch dedicated a feuilleton to flea circus director Mestek, mentions murderer Valeš and negro Kristian, and wrote about a number of watering holes that are familiar to readers of The Good Soldier Švejk: Apollo, Tunel, U Kocanů, Montmartre, U Brejšky, among others.

 Quote(s) from the novel